 Neither Cal State nor UCs count pluses or minuses in grades.

 Calculating GPA for Cal States both Cal States and UC: only a-g courses taken summer before 10th grade through 11th grade.
 For both count each grade received each semester.
-For instance B Fall, A Spring.
-Count how many A, B, C, D grades gotten for the 10-11th grade
+For instance US History, B Fall, A Spring.
+Count how many A, B, C, D grades gotten for the 10-11th grade If your GPA is close to 3.0, please make the calculation to see if you are qualified under the UC calculation.
+You may be pleasantly surprised.

-Cal States only awards an honors point if you got a C or better. http://www.csumentor.com/planning/high_school/gpa_calculator.asp .
+Cal States only awards an honors point if you got a C or better.
+Therefore, if you received a D in a AP course, it is not counted and not given a honor's "bump."

 For both Cal State and UC, a total of 8 semesters of honors will be counted which will weight the GPA.
 In other words, they will calculate the GPA according to their criteria which means it may be different from your high school a-g GPA